kornysietsma/lcwa_skeleton/README.md

 ## TODO
 - error handling (i.e. for bad item id)
-- set up a domain model server-side (without database for now)
+- set up a domain model server-side (without database for now) -- could just put some data in the config file
 - tweak the domain from the client (just to show how it's done)
 - add a "getting started" section for building from scratch (especially installing coffeescript!)
 - (more) testing: